beepbloopk/kisa/README.md

 - A volunteer feature on the community page, so rescues can sign up and actually get involved.
 - A map feature where the user can find nearby local animal help centres and contact them.

+> Disclaimer :

+This project is only a demo version of the actual Kisa web app.
+The data used is mock data for show purposes.

 > *Screenshots*

 <img width="1900" height="908" alt="Kisa-mainpage" src="https://github.com/user-attachments/assets/f5b9961a-7521-4a53-86f3-da2f16a21637" />